-Press 9, and select Tools > Memory.
-You can use a miniSD memory card as extra storage space and for backing up the information in the device memory.
+Press §, and select Tools > Memory.
+You can use a compatible miniSD card as extra storage space and for backing up the information in the device memory.

-To back up information from the device memory to a memory card, select Options > Backup phone mem.
+To back up information from the device memory to a compatible memory card, select Options > Backup phone mem.

-To restore information from the memory card to the device memory, select Options > Restore from card.
+To restore information from the compatible memory card to the device memory, select Options > Restore from card.